-Caltech says that their standardized testing deadline is October for both tests.
-This means that you can take administrations of the SAT or ACT in October of your senior year, but no later.
-(Source: Deadlines and Forms for First-Year Applicants, Caltech Admissions.)
+Caltech's standardized testing deadline for early action applicants is October for both tests.
+This means you can take the SAT or ACT in October of your senior year, but no later.

-Keep in mind this means they likely won't get the November 5 SAT in time to consider it for admission.
-To be safe, submit scores from October of your senior year or earlier.
+This means that they likely won't get scores from the November SAT in time to consider you for admission.
+So to be safe, submit test scores from October of your senior year or earlier.

 The early bird gets the ... early application review?

 "Early Decision applicants should complete all required testing by the October test date and arrange for results to be sent directly to Brown on or before the November 1 Early Decision deadline.
-You may still submit scores from the November administration of the SAT and they will be added to your file.
-In addition, Brown will consider up to the October ACT test for Early Decision.
-Please note, we encourage students to have at least one set of scores in our office by the appropriate application deadline.”
-(Source: Brown Undergraduate Admission, First Year Applicants.)
+You may also submit additional test scores from the November administration of the SAT; however, we cannot guarantee that these test scores will be received in time to be reviewed with your application.
+All applicants should have a complete set of test scores sent to Brown prior to the November 1 deadline."

-Note that while Brown will accept the October ACT and/or November SAT, they prefer to have at least one set of scores before the November 1st deadline.
-Do your best to have scores in before November 1st!
+Note that while Brown will accept the October ACT and/or November SAT, they prefer to have at least one set of scores before the November 1 deadline.
+So do your best to have scores in before this date!

-“You should plan to take the SAT before November of your senior year, or the ACT no later than October.
-Early decision applicants are strongly urged to take the SAT Subjects Tests (if required) no later than October, because the scores are used in the selection process.”
-(Source: Early Decision, Cornell Undergraduate Admissions Blog.)
+"You should plan to take the SAT before November of your senior year, or the ACT no later than October."

-Dartmouth's website says the last test date for the SAT is November, and the last for ACT is in October.
-(Source: Early Decision, Dartmouth Admissions.)
+Dartmouth's admissions website says that the last test date for the SAT is in November, and the last date for the ACT is in October for all early decision applicants.

 "If you are applying Early Action, we would like your testing results by the end of October; however, you may submit the November series if needed.
-Those results will arrive in time for consideration without the need and expense of “rush reporting.””
-(Source: Harvard Admissions Application Timeline.)
+Those results will arrive in time for consideration without the need and expense of 'rush reporting.'"

 University of Chicago

-"While we would of course like to receive your scores before the appropriate deadline, we will accept November SAT scores and October ACT scores for Early Action and Early Decision I.” (Source: First Year Applicants, University of Chicago College Admissions.)
+"While we would, if possible, like to receive your scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I."

 University of Pennsylvania

-How to Check the ED Dates at Any School
+How to Find Early Decision Testing Dates for Any School

-While we've gone over the Early Decision policy at many of the country’s top colleges, you may be wondering about the last possible SAT/ACT dates at a different school.
-To find out, search “[Name of College/University] Early Decision.”
+Although we've gone over the early decision policies of many top colleges, you might be wondering about the last possible SAT/ACT dates for different schools not mentioned above.

-If you're searching for a different school's policy, and can’t find the last SAT/ACT date on either an "Early Decision" page or "Dates and Deadlines" page, check the FAQ – there is often a question about SAT and ACT testing.
-Look for questions about “the last time to take the ACT or SAT" or "how fast it takes SAT/ACT scores to arrive."
+If you still can't find information about a school's last SAT/ACT dates on either an "Early Decision" or "Dates and Deadlines" page, check its FAQ page; you might run across a question about SAT and/or ACT tests.
+As you skim it, look for common phrases, such as "last time to take the ACT or SAT" or "how long it takes SAT/ACT scores to arrive."

 Have friends who also need help with test prep?
 Share this article!